A Primer on Weyl Semimetals: Down the Discovery of Topological Phases: Introduction

 \subsection{Graphene Dirac fermions}

 Dirac physics in condensed matter systems ushered in renewed interests among the physics community since the famous discovery of exfoliation technique of graphene monolayers in 2004\cite{graphene}.
 It showed how a single two-dimensional (2D) sheet scratched off a non-conducting three dimensional (3D) graphite lump can show unique conducting properties such as large electron mobility, thermal conductivity or huge tensile strengths.
 Dispersion near the band crossings of such monolayers are linear and results in Dirac fermions for the low energy excitations\cite{neto}.
-A simplified Hamiltonian of such system can be constructed from a tight-binding model consisting of nearest-neighbor hopping of electrons in the underlying honeycomb lattice.
+A simplified Hamiltonian of such system can be constructed from a tight-binding model (by which electron in an orbital localized around a lattice site can move/tunnel to a different orbital localized around an adjacent lattice site) consisting of nearest-neighbor hopping of electrons in the underlying honeycomb lattice.
 It produces the so-called Dirac points (DP) where the valence and conduction bands touch, the dispersion being linear at that point.
-There are two such independent Dirac points (corresponding to two separate wave-vectors, K and K',say) within the 1st Brillouin zone (BZ) of the 2D lattice.
-Considering low energy physics around these points, one comes up with a continuum model that resembles a massless Dirac Hamiltonian.
+Due to this point degeneracy between conduction and valence band, graphene is dubbed as a semimetal.
+There are two such independent touching points called Dirac points (corresponding to two separate wave-vectors, K and K',say) within the Brillouin zone (BZ) of the 2D lattice. \\ \fbox{ \parbox{1.\linewidth}{ In a periodic crystal lattice, we can find an unit cell, $i.e.,$ a minimum volume of space that can be translated via lattice vectors to cover the entire lattice space without any overlap.
+Like the periodic lattice in real space, there is also a momentum space or $k$-space which constitutes a reciprocal space corresponding to the lattice.
+This $k$-space consists of periodically arranged $k$-points which are wave-vectors of the plane waves having same periodicity as the lattice.
+There is an unit cell in this reciprocal space as well and this is called the Brillouin zone\cite{kittel}.} } \\Considering low energy physics around these points, one comes up with a continuum model that resembles a massless Dirac Hamiltonian.
 Typically, a continuum model for graphene is given as $H=\hbar v_F(\sigma_xk_x+\sigma_yk_y)$.
-Here $v_F$ is the Fermi velocity of electrons in graphene and is roughly of the order of $c/300$ ($c$ being the speed of light). $\sigma$'s denote the pseudo-spins coming from two sublattices of the honeycomb lattice of graphene.
+Here $v_F$ is the Fermi velocity of electrons in graphene and is roughly of the order of $c/300$ ($c$ being the speed of light).
+Like S=1/2 spins with spin-up and spin-down eigenstates, here the $\sigma$'s have two eigenvectors corresponding to two sublattices of the honeycomb lattice of graphene and thus $\sigma$'s are called the pseudo-spins.